Banknote: History of counterfeiting and security measures

-In the early 19th century (the so-called Bank Restriction Period, 1797–1821), the dramatically increased demand for bank notes slowly forced the banks to refine the technologies employed.
+In the early 19th century (the so-called Bank Restriction Period, 1797–1821), the dramatically increased demand for banknotes slowly forced the banks to refine the technologies employed.
 In 1801, watermarks, which previously were straight lines, became wavy—an idea of William Brewer, a watermark mould maker.
-This made counterfeiting bank notes harder still, at least in the short term, and in 1803 the number of forged bank notes fell to just 3000, compared to 5000 the previous year.
+This made counterfeiting banknotes harder still, at least in the short term, and in 1803 the number of forged banknotes fell to just 3000, compared to 5000 the previous year.
 Banks asked skilled engravers and artists to help them make their notes more difficult to counterfeit during the same time period, which historians refer to as "the search for the inimitable banknote."
-During this time, bank notes also began to be double-sided and have more intricate patterns.
+During this time, banknotes also began to be double-sided and have more intricate patterns.

 The ease with which paper money can be created, by both legitimate authorities and counterfeiters, has led to a temptation in times of crisis such as war or revolution, or merely a spendthrift government, to produce paper money which was not supported by precious metal or other goods; this often led to hyperinflation and a loss of faith in the value of paper money, e.g. the Continental Currency produced by the Continental Congress during the American Revolution, the Assignats produced during the French Revolution, the paper currency produced by the Confederate States of America and the individual states of the Confederate States of America, the financing of World War I by the Central Powers (by 1922 1 gold Austro-Hungarian krone of 1914 was worth 14,400 paper Kronen), the devaluation of the Yugoslav dinar in the 1990s, etc. Banknotes may also be overprinted to reflect political or economic changes that occur faster than new currency can be printed.

 In 1988, Austria produced the 5000 Schilling banknote (Mozart), which is the first foil application (Kinegram) to a paper banknote in the history of banknote printing.
 The application of optical features is now common throughout the world.
 Many countries' banknotes now have embedded holograms.